 - Backups and Disaster Recovery – With traditional file shares, they can easily be replicated to multiple sites, backed up and archived for compliance going back many years.
 With SharePoint, restoring old data involves multiple databases and entire SharePoint farms that may be no longer supported.
 SharePoint Online only keeps the latest 90 days of deleted files – backups requires additional 3rd party subscription services that charge for ongoing backups and retrieval.

 - Ownership of Data – Many firms have compliance regulations preventing them from moving files to the Cloud or legal concerns as to who has access to their company data.
 Moving data to Sharepoint Online requires careful compliance and legal review.
+The process grows more complicated when migrating organizations with highly sensitive data, such as government agencies, with a host of stringent compliance regulations to meet.
+Organizations will want to think carefully about the implications of moving files to vendors proprietary format or cloud platform;

 - File Locking – Databases, Engineering CAD files and Accounting applications are designed to run locally at Gigabit speeds and have the ability to lock files in a multi-user network environment.
 These types of files cannot be stored or accessed using SharePoint.